 China is a large country and can feel like a cultural mystery to many travelers.
 With 1.6 billion people and over 5000 years of history, and a complex language, it can feel overwhelming.
 Often the travelers which know how to travel China best are its expats.
 I interviewed Shanghai expat of 5 years, Raimonda, to share her essential travel tips for China.
 These are things you should know before you go to China.

-Contents for Essential Travel Tips for China : Things to know before you go to China
+Table of Contents: Essential Travel Tips for China : Things to know before you go to China

 Travel Tips for China